reactjs/hi.react.dev/src/content/learn/preserving-and-resetting-state.md

 <Intro>

-State is isolated between components.
+State is isolated between कॉम्पोनेन्ट.
 React keeps track of which state belongs to which component based on their place in the UI tree.
 You can control when to preserve state and when to reset it between re-renders.

 </Intro>